 Glacier Bay National Park vs Hubbard Glacier

 Some cruises go to Glacier Bay (like this one) while others go to Hubbard Glacier.
 I’ve been to both, recommend both, and wouldn’t stress over which one you get to go to.
-You’ll have a good time either way.
+You’ll have a good time on either glacier cruise.

 That said, there are a few key differences:

 Hubbard Glacier is a single, MASSIVE glacier that’s known for routinely calving off icebergs larger than your house.
-That’s an incredible sight and the reason I prefer Hubbard Glacier for Alaska cruisetours.
+That’s an incredible sight and the reason I prefer Hubbard Glacier.

 At Glacier Bay, instead of focusing on one specific area, you’ll cruise past multiple glaciers.
-There’s quite a bit of wildlife in this area, but you’ll need binoculars for a good look.
+There’s wildlife in the area, but you’ll need binoculars for a good look.
 I saw everything from bears on shore to mountain goats in the cliffs to otters and seals.
 Read more about how to choose binoculars in my Alaska wildlife guide.

 Saturday – At Sea